CompleteBlenderCreator/06-Fluffy-Bunny-Original/readme.md

 # Adding Randomness with Children
 * Adjust the particle’s settings to get a more realistic and less uniform hair appearance.

+# Multiple Cameras
+* Add another camera to the Scene
+* Change the primary camera
+* Learn how to quickly move the camera around.
+* Change the Camera Properties.

 ----
 Videos in this section of the [full Udemy course](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial)...